akhaten/DGCC/README.md

-# DGCC : Dynamic Generic C Collection
+# DGCC : Dynamic Generic C Collections

 The project is a library regrouping several generic collections :